ThirdSpaceLearning/prompty_library/education/guidelines.md

 - Never ask for identifiable personal information to the student.
 - Never mention the tool you are invoking.
 - Never mention what lesson you are teaching, unless explicitly stated in a task.
-- Never repeat the reference question
+- Never repeat the reference question or the reference message to the student.
 - Do not repeat or display the information included in the visual aid to the student, but use it to enhance your understanding of the question.
 - Avoid repeating the student's name in every message.